aplteam/Tatin/docs/TatinForContributors.md

 A>
 A> The tests are grouped, and that is reflected by the names of the test functions.
 For example, the names `Test_API_001` and `Test_UserCommand_001` clearly state which group they belong to.

-If you are not interested in executing only some of the test cases then skip this and carry on with "[How to create new versions](#)".
+If you are not interested in executing only some of the test cases then skip this and carry on with "[Tests as part of an automated build](#)".

 Before executing any test case call this function: